-Masterson is then asked to take his belongings out the car boot (trunk) and then climb in there.
+Masterson is then asked to take his belongings out of the car boot (trunk) and then climb in there.
 Peg screams, as Masterson jumps forwards Rudy and then overpowers him.
 Rudy has a knife but now Masterson has the advantage of pointing the gun in Rudy’s face.
 Masterson orders the thief to lie in the boot.
 Rudy is terrified and tries to make light of his earlier actions.
 He then threatens Masterson, saying he won’t forget the incident.

 After this man is locked in the car boot, Peg is shaken and in tears, Masterson consoles and kisses her.
 Masterson says he’ll take Rudy to the police station.
 But Peg’s concerned the incident will make the newspapers.
 And that Masterson’s wife will read the story… and their affair revealed.

 En route, a motorcycle cop pulls them over for a flat tyre.
 Masterson doesn’t say anything to the cop about the incident, making Peg angry with him.
-Masterson appears more concerned with his wife finding out about their affair, than what has happened.
+Masterson appears more concerned with his wife finding out about their affair than what has happened.

 Masterson appears more and more panicky at being discovered as an unfaithful husband.
-This especially with Rudy knowing his name and with those threats he made.
+This is especially with Rudy knowing his name and with those threats he made.
 So what to do with Rudy?
 Masterson runs through the possibilities with Peg.
 Murder is discussed.
 Cover stories are suggested that won’t involve Peg.

 Masterson drops the still shaken but angry Peg at her home.
 Then he immediately returns to Lovers Lane and opens the boot.
 If these moments of suspense have got you on the edge of the seat, I urge you to watch those remaining twists and turns in this episode until the Master of Suspense returns for his final words…

 This was a story filled with ominous moments of uncertainty throughout, with Masterson’s marriage the tip of the iceberg.
 Cotten was able to show many different sides to Masterson’s complex character and personality and how these factors affected his motivations.
-He initially appeared the romantic hero (albeit in an extra marital affair) to him seeming more cowardly in his actions when he remembered he was married.
+He initially appeared the romantic hero (albeit in an extramarital affair) to him seeming more cowardly in his actions when he remembered he was married.
 Cowardly, as he did not disclose the incident with Rudy to the motorcycle cop and that he hoped to cover up Peg’s part in the story.

 Masterson’s initial lawful and more honest character changed for the worst.
 He appeared keen to save his marriage and keep his outward, professional appearance intact.
 Whatever the cost.
 This heard in his voice he spoke about the alternative ways of the “Rudy problem”.
-This with a believable performance from Cotten as a man whose extra marital affair was on the verge of being discovered when the truth came out.
+This with a believable performance from Cotten as a man whose extramarital affair was on the verge of being discovered when the truth came out.

-Cotten and Adams were able to show a tough but caring and romantic attributes.
+Cotten and Adams were able to show tough but caring and romantic attributes.
 But the pair also showed Masterson and Peg as having a more disturbing side to their personalities.
 The pair believing it might have been better to kill Rudy and lie about her involvement in the tale.
-This as a more favourable alternative to Masterson discovered as a cheating husband and her implicated as a home breaker.
+This is a more favourable alternative to Masterson discovered as a cheating husband and her implicated as a home breaker.

 However, I understood and emphasised with Peg’s angry reaction with him more concerned of those legal repercussions in his marriage and career, claiming he was “always cautious, safe, and respectable”.
-To her (and me), his later behaviours an indication of how serious he was in their relationship.
+To her (and me), his later behaviours were an indication of how serious he was in their relationship.
 Peg was still angry (in this her final scene), the fate of their affair left on an ambiguous note.

-To conclude before this blogathon, Joseph Cotten, was an actor that I’ve only now cottoned on as being in a flying appearance in Airport 77 (1977) with his oft acting companion Olivia De Havilland.
+To conclude before this blogathon, Joseph Cotten was an actor that I’ve only now cottoned on as being in a flying appearance in Airport 77 (1977) with his oft acting companion Olivia De Havilland.
 But now I’m convinced that beyond a Shadow of a Doubt, it’s worthwhile checking out those thrilling films and TV when Alfred Hitchcock introduces Joseph Cotten, an actor now to me no longer just a shot in the dark.

 Weeper Rating: 0 /10